4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

     * Check CORS configuration on the ``wfoutput`` bucket in S3
     * Check that your higlass server is responding to API requests
+    * If not using our server, double check your certificate is working correctly
     * Check the higlass_view_config items have the correct server URLs (if not using ours)
     * Check with us that we have properly configured our internal higlass server so you can use it (if using ours in a trial)